 Because that’s what we’re here for…

 The USS Saginaw was the first keel laid on Mare Island in 1857.
 Pirates, confederates, a shipwreck, a rescue by King Kamehahmeha… we dedicate this Golden Ale to its (and our) hero, Coxswain William Halford.
-Saginaw Golden Ale is our flagship ale, available not only at our taproom, but in fine restaurants.
+Saginaw Golden Ale is our flagship ale.

 Our brewery is located in one of the historic Coal Sheds on Mare Island, where coal was stored and loaded onto the early Navy steam ships.
 Coal Shed Stout: black as coal and good for the soul.
-Coal Shed Stout is our flagship dark beer, available not only at our taproom, but in fine restaurants.
+Coal Shed Stout is our flagship dark beer.

 With our Porter, we honor the shipwrights (shipbuilders) of Mare Island.
 The darkest of our offerings, this brew boasts notes of chocolate and toffee, has considerable weight, but still presents a refreshingly clean finish.
-The Shipwright's Porter recipe is also the base for our General Order No. 99 barrel and bunker-aged reserve porter (see reserve tab above).
+The Shipwright's Porter recipe is also the base for our General Order No. 99 barrel and bunker-aged reserve porter.

 Commodore David Farragut—famous for uttering the words, “Damn the Torpedoes…”—was the first commander on Mare Island in 1854.
 This lighter Saison (belgium-styled seasonal) is intentionally soured and then aged in used white wine oak barrels, giving it both delicate weight and a slightly toasty aroma.
 Available only on tap in our taproom, and style varies with the season.